vana77/DukeMTMC-attribute/README.md

 We annotate 23 attributes for [Duke](https://github.com/layumi/Duke_evaluation),
 which  is a subset of the [DukeMTMC](http://vision.cs.duke.edu/DukeMTMC/).
 The original dataset contains 702 identities for training and 1110 identities for testing.
 The attributes are annotated in the identity level, thus the file contains 23 x 702 attributes for training and 23 x 1110 for test.
-Note that the though there are 7 and 8 attributes for lower-body clothing and upper-body clothing, only one color is labeled as yes(2) for an identity.

 The 23 attributes are: